temporalio/sdk-java/temporal-spring-boot-autoconfigure-alpha/README.md

       # insecure-trust-manager: true # or add ca.pem to java default truststore
 ```

-Alternatively with PKCS8 you can use
+Alternatively with PKCS8 you can pass the content of the key and certificates chain as strings, which allows to pass them from the environment variable for example:

 ```yml
 spring.temporal: